-Having a dental emergency is never a pleasant experience.
-Dental emergencies can leave you in pain, panic and distress.
-Of course, there is more than one type of dental emergency.
-Some emergencies be very painful while others are more uncomfortable than painful.
+Having a dental emergency is not a pleasant experience!
+There are several types of dental emergencies.
+Some emergencies can be very painful, while others are more uncomfortable than painful.
 Regardless of the nature of your dental emergency, it’s important that you act quick and see your dentist right away.
-Ignoring a dental emergency is never a wise idea and oftentimes leads to more problems in the near future.
-So lets go ahead and take a look at a few of the more common dental emergencies and discuss what you should do in each case:
+It’s never a wise idea to ignore your dental emergency, as it will lead to more problems in the near future.
+Let’s take a look at a few of the most common dental emergencies and discuss what you should do in each case:

-One of the most painful dental emergencies you can experience is having a toothache.
+One of the most painful dental emergencies is having a toothache.
 Severe toothaches are oftentimes the result of a tooth infection or erupting teeth.
-Dental infection is caused when cavity bugs enter your tooth nerve.
-If your tooth is infected you need to have it treated ASAP.
-You’re most likely going to require a root canal treatment or tooth extraction to fix the infected tooth.
-If your toothache is due to an erupting adult tooth or wisdom tooth you should see your dentist as well.
-You may either have to remove these teeth or simply monitor them until they erupt in place.
-Either way, it’s best to see a dentist right away to find out what needs to be done in order to resolve your dental emergency before it gets worse!
+Your tooth becomes infected when cavity bugs enter the tooth nerve.
+Infected teeth need to be treated ASAP.
+You’re most likely going to require a root canal treatment or tooth extraction.
+Some toothaches are caused by an erupting tooth.
+If this is a regular tooth, try managing your pain with Orajel or pain killers.
+If it’s a wisdom tooth that’s causing you pain, then you may either have to remove your wisdom teeth.
+You should consult with your dentist to find the source of your toothache before it gets worse!

-It’s not unusual for a dental crown to fall off of your tooth once in a while.
-If this ever happens, keep your crown in a safe place (like inside a ziplock bag) and call your dentist right away.
-If your crown and tooth are in good shape then your dentist will simply glue your crown back in its place.
-However, if your crown is broken, does not seat correctly or if there is cavity on your tooth then you must receive a new crown.
-Be mindful that in most cases a new crown is indicated when this happens.
-You can only reuse your existing crown if everything looks and fits absolutely perfectly.
-Also, you must act very fast.
-If you wait several weeks before seeing your dentist, your teeth will shift ever so slightly which is enough to prevent your crown from seating back in its correct position.
+It’s not uncommon for dental crowns to fall off your tooth occasionally.
+If this ever happens, keep your crown in a safe place (like a ziplock bag) and call your dentist right away.
+If your crown and tooth are in good shape, then your dentist will simply glue the crown back in its place.
+However, if your crown or tooth are broken, then you must receive a new crown.
+Either way, you must act very fast to salvage your crown.
+If you wait too long to see your dentist, your teeth start to shift and your crown will no longer fit in its place.